Conditions of Carriage

 - If neither the Warsaw nor the Montreal Convention applies, different limits may apply.

 (c) New Zealand

-- Where your travel is wholly within New Zealand and is not International Carriage, our liability for loss or Damage is limited to NZ$1,500 per unit of Checked Baggage.
+- Where your travel is wholly within New Zealand and is not International Carriage, our liability for loss or Damage is limited to NZ$2,000 per unit of Checked Baggage.
 We will not be liable for any loss or Damage to Cabin Baggage, unless the loss or Damage has been caused by our negligence, in which case it will be limited to NZ$2,000.
 If your negligence has contributed to any loss or Damage to your Baggage we may not be liable in whole or in part in accordance with applicable laws.
 Our liability in relation to your Baggage is governed by the Carriage of Goods Act 1979 (NZ), unless otherwise provided in these Conditions of Carriage.

 - We are not liable for any Damage to your Cabin Baggage to the extent caused or contributed to by your negligence.